AdityaKanikdaley/IndianCompanies/README.md

 # Indian Companies

 ### This app can be used to see the companies originated in India with its details.
-### And also as a shorcut's list to the Company's Website.
+### And also as a shortcut's list to the Company's Website.

 #### Screen Shots:
 <img src="https://github.com/AdityaKanikdaley/IndianCompanies/blob/master/Images_git/IC_new_1.jpg" width="200" height="400" />    <img src="https://github.com/AdityaKanikdaley/IndianCompanies/blob/master/Images_git/IC_new_2.jpg" width="200" height="400" />    <img src="https://github.com/AdityaKanikdaley/IndianCompanies/blob/master/Images_git/IC_new_3.jpg" width="200" height="400" />    <img src="https://github.com/AdityaKanikdaley/IndianCompanies/blob/master/Images_git/IC_new_4.jpg" width="200" height="400" />